starktara/bb/README.md

 ### Contact Us Page:-
-1) Please rework the contact information and form section.
-Please ref an attached file (Ref-011)
-2) Google map is not showing. – Error is coming on the control.
+--1) Please rework the contact information and form section.
+Please ref an attached file (Ref-011) --2) Google map is not showing. – Error is coming on the control.(API Key with billing information needs to be added for this)